willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

       return salary/52;
    }
 }

-Here, you cannot instantiate the Employee class, but you can instantiate the Salary Class, and using this instance you can access the all the three fields and seven methods of Employee class as shown below.
+Here, you cannot instantiate the Employee class, but you can instantiate the Salary Class, and using this instance you can access the all the three fields and seven methods of Employee class as shown below.<br />

 /* File name : AbstractDemo.java */
 public class AbstractDemo
 {